mvdcamme/C-Judge/README.md

 export JUDGE_HOME="/path/to/the/where/you/cloned/https://github.com/mvdcamme/C-Judge"
 ```

+### Testing an exercise locally

-5. Make an exercise
+1. Make an submission folder
 ```
 mkdir test
 cd test
 ```
-6. Make a `source.c` file.
+2. Make a `source.c` file providing a solution for the exercise you would like to test.
 Please note that the name must be `source.c`.
-For example, to test the `example_exercises/fact_complete` you can create the following `source.c` file as follows:
+For example, to test the factorial test cases in the `example_exercises/fact_complete` you can create a `source.c` file as follows:
 ```
 int fac(int n) {
 	if (n <= 1) {